tfiedlerdejanze/expublish/README.md

 # Ignore untracked files in git check before creating a new release:
 $ mix expublish.minor --allow-untracked

-# Push the git commit to a different branch and/or remote
+# Push the git commit to a different branch and/or remote:
 $ mix expublish.minor --branch=release --remote=upstream
 ```